Travel These Ways: Songs to sing at home

 Scottish Government Guidance on singing: COVID-19

 This resource has been created in November 2020 during the coronavirus pandemic.
-At this time there are restrictions on the activities of singing groups in the community and on singing in care homes.
-This document provides details on the current guidance in Scotland.
+As of March 2023, there are now no restrictions on the activities of singing groups in the community and on singing in care homes.
+Scottish Government guidance on these activities is regularly updated, so please make sure that you follow the latest legislation and guidance if you are running a singing group or leading activities in a care home

 Want to get involved?